Marcus Beresford (Dungarvan MP)

 Marcus Beresford (14 February 1764 – 16 November 1797) was an Irish politician.

 Background

 A member of the Beresford family headed by the Marquess of Waterford, he was the eldest son of John Beresford.
 George Beresford and John Claudius Beresford were his younger brothers.
 He was educated at Trinity College, Dublin.

 Political career

-Beresford was returned to the Irish House of Commons for Dungarvan in 1783, a seat he held until his death fourteen years later.
+Beresford returned to the Irish House of Commons for Dungarvan in 1783 and held this position until his death fourteen years later.

 Family

 Beresford married Frances Arabella, daughter of Joseph Leeson, 1st Earl of Milltown, in 1791.
 They had three children: